-border rivers and lower reaches of their tributaries
+Mostly limited to the Mississippi and Missouri rivers and the lower reaches of their tributaries.

-6 pounds, 8 ounces - Missouri River, Woodbury County, October1976 - Mrs. W. Buser, Sloan, Iowa
+6 pounds, 8 ounces - Missouri River, Woodbury County, October 1976 - Mrs. W. Buser, Sloan, Iowa

-most sauger are caught near the bottom below a dam, look for large instream structures that divert flow and you will find fish!
+Most sauger are caught near the bottom below a dam.
+Look for large instream structures that divert flow and you will find fish.

 Spawning takes place in April through early May.
-Their spawning habits are very similar to those of walleye.
+Their spawning habits are very similar to Walleye.
 Eggs are deposited at random, fertilized and left unattended.
 Incubation is completed in 12 to 18 days depending on water temperature.
-Young sauger reach a length of about 2 to 4 inches the first year and mature in their third or fourth year of life.
-It is a slower growing fish than walleye.
-Most fish taken by anglers are less than 15 inches in length.
+Young Sauger reach about 2- to 4-inches long the first year and mature in their third or fourth year of life.
+It is a slower growing fish than Walleye.
+Most fish taken by anglers are less than 15-inches long.

 Recent stream sampling information is available from Iowa DNR's biological monitoring and assessment program.